 The ISA Public Speaking Competition is an opportunity for students to display their oratory skills by performing a reading or speech to an audience.
-KS2 students are asked to perform a poetry reading, whilst KS3-5 are challenged to write and deliver their own speech.
+Key Stage 2 students are asked to perform a poetry reading, whilst Key Stages 3 - 5 are challenged to write and deliver their own speech.
 By practicing public speaking, students can build their confidence and learn to communicate clearly.

 Thanks to our partner for the competition this year, the English Speaking Union (ESU).